-Close by could be found the Punic sanctuary dedicated to the deities Baal Hammon and Tanit, today better known as tophet.
+Close by could be found the Punic sanctuary dedicated to the deities Tanit and Baal Hammon, today better known as tophet.
 It consisted of a vast open-air sacred space where the Carthaginians placed, for centuries, carved stelae bearing their wishes, these would be accompanied by offerings and animal sacrifices.

 Roman Carthage, in comparison, raised temples to its new deities and adopted the cult of the imperial family.
 A superb carved altar, dedicated to the family of Emperor Augustus, along with innumerable statues of divinities, princes and princesses were discovered in Carthage; giant marble statues which bear witness to the artistic refinement of the city.